HarsimratBhundar/Cryptocurrency-Price-Prediction-Sentiment-Analysis/README.md

 # Cryptocurrency-Price-Prediction-Sentiment-Analysis

-A sentiment analysis based approach on prediciting cryptocurrency.
+A sentiment analysis based approach to prediciting cryptocurrency.
 The program uses Natural Language Processing on top articles on the topic (bitcoin) from the past 9 months, and assigns a sentiment score to each date.
 Given the small size of the data, the program uses machine learning models where few features are important inorder (such as a Support Vector Machine, Multi-layer Perceptron, Bernoulli Naive Bayes and Deciscion Tree) to avoid overtraining.